White's Castle: History

 The southern wing of the house was a four-storey tower house.
 The castle was an important site during the Irish Confederate Wars (1641–1653), when it went back and forth between Royal and Confederate hands: Owen Roe O'Neill took it in 1645, the Royalists took it in 1648, then Cromwell arrived in 1649.

-In the early 18th century, the building was redeveloped for use as a gaol, and by 1730 White's Castle became the local prison.
+In the early eighteenth century, the building was redeveloped for use as a gaol, and by 1730 became the local prison.
 It had nine cells and was notorious for its poor conditions.

 Between 1795 and 1802, a three-storey rectangular extension was added to the north end, and battlements were added; the line of the original west wall of the castle can be easily seen around the halfway point of the current wall.
 After the 1798 rebellion the castle was used as a prison for Irish rebels.

 A small extension was added to the north end in 1830 and the building was used as an Irish Constabulary barracks.
 Sash windows were added in 1872.
 In the late 19th century, it was transformed into a private dwelling.
 It belonged to the Doyle and Norman families until being sold in 2005 for €1.3 million; in 2012 it went on sale again for just €195,000.

 In 2019 the castle was sold for €450,000.
-On 17 March 2021, the castle's owner, Dolores Cahill, organised a St Patrick's Day party at the castle in defiance of COVID-19 pandemic restrictions on social gatherings.
+On 17 March 2021, the castle's then owner, Dolores Cahill, organised a St Patrick's Day party at the castle in defiance of COVID-19 pandemic restrictions on social gatherings.

+In 2025, Cahill was approached to sell the castle to the local community, who feared it was falling into disrepair.